ixpantia/dispenser/README.md

 ### Step 6: Using Variables (Optional)

 Dispenser supports using variables in your configuration file via `dispenser.vars`.
-This file allows you to define values that can be reused inside `dispenser.toml` using `{{ VARIABLE }}` syntax.
+This file allows you to define values that can be reused inside `dispenser.toml` using `${VARIABLE}` syntax.

+**Note:** While Dispenser uses the `${}` syntax similar to Docker Compose, it does not support all [Docker Compose interpolation features](https://docs.docker.com/compose/how-tos/environment-variables/variable-interpolation/) (such as default values `:-` or error messages `:?`) within `dispenser.toml`.

+However, variables defined in `dispenser.vars` are passed as environment variables to the underlying `docker compose` commands.
+This allows you to use them in your `docker-compose.yaml` files, where full Docker Compose interpolation is supported.

 This is useful for reusing the same configuration in multiple deployments.